SpenceKonde/ATTinyCore/README.md

 > 1 - External Crystal

-> 2 - External Clock (only available within the core on the 48, 88 and 828, as described above - note that above steps to use external clock on other parts, this will still be 1, not 2; as far as the core knows, it's a crystal)
+> 2 - External Clock

 > 3 - Internal WDT oscillator  (not available on the x41, 1634, and 828)

 > 4 - Internal ULP oscillator (available only on the x41, 1634, and 828)

-> 5 - Internal 4MHz oscillator (present only on the x313 parts - if the 8MHz internal oscillator is prescaled to 4MHz, CLOCK_SOURCE will be 0, not 5)
+> 5 - Internal 4MHz oscillator (present only on the x313 parts - if the 8MHz internal oscillator is prescaled to 4MHz, CLOCK_SOURCE will be 0x10, not 5.)

 > 6 - Internal PLL (x5 and x61 only)

-> 15 or 0x10 (ie, 0x10 | 0) - Internal oscillator with prescaling not set by fuses (ie, not 1 MHz or 8 MHz - ie, 2 or 4 MHz)
+> 16 or 0x10 (ie, 0x10 | 0) - Internal oscillator with prescaling not set by fuses (ie, not 1 MHz or 8 MHz - ie, 2 or 4 MHz)

 > 17 or 0x11 (ie, 0x10 | 1) - External crystal at 16MHz, which may be prescaled to get lower frequencies (for Digispark Pro ATtiny167)